Sinity/intercept-bounce/README.md

 1.  **Decoupled Processing:** Runs independently from the main event pipeline.
 2.  **Receives Event Info:** Waits for `EventInfo` messages from the main thread via the channel.
 3.  **Statistics Accumulation:** Updates detailed statistics (overall counts, per-key drop counts, bounce timings, near-miss timings) based on the received `EventInfo`.
 It maintains both cumulative stats for the entire run and interval stats for periodic reporting.
+Near-miss events are counted if they pass the filter and occur within the configured `--near-miss-threshold-time` of the previous passed event for the same key/value.
 4.  **Event Logging:** If `--log-all-events` or `--log-bounces` is enabled, formats and prints the relevant event details to standard error. `EV_SYN` and `EV_MSC` events are skipped in `--log-all-events` mode for cleaner output.
 5.  **Periodic Stats:** If `--log-interval` is set, this thread periodically calculates and prints the *interval* statistics (stats accumulated since the last dump) to standard error, then resets the interval counters.
 6.  **Final Stats:** When the main thread signals shutdown (by closing the channel), the logger thread finishes processing any remaining messages and returns the final *cumulative* statistics object to the main thread.